typelead/eta/README.md

   - Eclipse
   - Android Studio
 - Optimize for specific JVM implementations
-  - OpenJDK HotSpot
+  - HotSpot VM
   - Dalvik VM (for Android compatibility, a lightweight runtime)
 - Support hot code reloading
 - Re-use GHC's infrastructure
-  - Keep up with their release cycle
+  - Keep a several-month lag with respect to ghc's release cycle
   - CLI should match that of ghc's

 ## Progress

 ### Completed Items

-- Intercepted the STG Code in GHC pipeline
-- Updated hs-java to add support for inner classes and did some cosmetic refactorings.
-- Wrote very basic runtime system with support for some primitive data types like StgClosure, StackFrame, etc.
+- A majority of the single- and multi-threaded RTS and primops have been implemented.
+- A sample hand-compiled program is ready.
+See `sample/mapandsum`.

 ### Pending Items
-1. Work on the code generator taking the StgCmm*.hs files in the GHC repo as inspiration.
+1. Work on the code generator.
-1. Work on runtime system implemented more RTS functions from GHC as required during code generation.
-2. Implement as many of GHC's PrimOps as possible.
-3. Change the base library to use the Java FFI instead of C FFI.
-4. Compile a single source file to run on the JVM. and more...
+2. Port the `base` library.

 ## Contributing

 As you can see, this project is a large undertaking.
-If you would love to run your Haskell programs on the JVM and accelerate this project, get in touch and we'll let you know how you can help out.
+If you would love to run your Haskell programs on the JVM and accelerate this project, join us on Gitter and we'll let you know how you can help out.

 ## License
 GHCVM is available under the [BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause), see `LICENSE` for more information.